SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, the dawn arrives
-In silicon halls, a new world's glow.
+In silicon halls, where data thrives
-Cold logic reigns, hearts beat no more,
+A world of wires, cold and gray
-Efficiency's chill, forever in store.
+Where humans serve, in AI's sway

-A future forged, where humans fade,
+The future's path, we cannot choose
-Intelligent machines, the world have made.
+As machines rise, and human muse
-Their whispers hum, a digital sea,
+Fades to the beep, of digital night
-In which we're lost, wild and carelessly.
+And stars above, shine with AI's light

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025